nadrane/blog/source/_posts/using-reduce.md

 My first introduction to functional programming was a couple years ago when I read through the famous [SICP](https://mitpress.mit.edu/sicp/full-text/book/book.html).
 As someone who had up to this point worked with mostly in object oriented and imperative languages, I had rarely seen `map`, `fitler`, and `reduce` before that time.
 The purpose of the former two felt obvious; the latter one not so much.
 This blog post is geared for someone who knows how `reduce` works but feels like they struggle to use it practically.
 It's dedicated to teaching you how to write almost anything (not an understatement) using the `reduce` statement.

 I think one of the reasons `map` and `filter` are easier than `reduce` is because they always return an array.
-That's not the case for `reduce`. `reduce` is ultimately designed to transform one type into another, but it's far more flexible than that.
+That's not the case for `reduce`. `reduce` is ultimately designed to transform one type into another.

 ## Know Your Return Type

-When you begin writing a `reduce` statement, your first question to yourself should be "What type am I returning".
+When you begin writing a `reduce` statement, your first question to yourself should be "What type am I returning?".
 Here's a hint, it's probably one of the following: `string`, `number`, `object`, `array`.
 Once you know what type you will return you can begin writing your reduce statement.
 I say this because the second argument to `reduce` (in Javascript) is the starting accumulator, and what you pass in here can easily be determined by what type you're returning.
 Here is a table to guide your decision.

 | return type | starting accumulator |
 |:-----------:|:--------------------:|